junguler/_image-manipulation/Ascii_py/README.md

  * [asciify a video](https://github.com/junguler/_image-manipulation/tree/main/Ascii_py#asciify-a-video)

 ## source material
-everything is downloaded from a royalty free image website [here](https://free-images.com/) and some royalti free stock footage from youtube
+everything is downloaded from a royalty free image website [here](https://free-images.com/) and some royalty free stock footage from youtube

 ## explanation of the switches and how the program works
 | Flag | Description |